DPEM Explores: Experts at what? The future of experiential.

 The recent months have left us all wondering what the future of the events industry looks like.
 Our business is centered around building connection through engagement and experiences, which are most often in the form of an in-person event.
 With the tidal wave of COVID-19, the live experiential industry came to a screeching pause and left us scratching our heads with the question: without live experiences, what are we the experts of?

-DPEM Explores is a weekly conversation series that discusses different challenges facing our industry and cross-pollinates ideas with a curated group of experts.
+DPEM Explores is a conversation series that looks ahead at what is coming next, discussing the different challenges facing our industry and cross-pollinating ideas with a curated group of experts.